 Lorne Michaels is the creator and executive producer of Saturday Night Live, the longest-running and highest-rated weekly late-night television program in history.

 Over the last two and a half decades, SNL has launched the careers of many of the brightest comedy stars in America.
 The program has been nominated for scores of Emmy Awards and has won 18 Emmys in total.
-Most recently, Michaels and the show were honored with a 2002 Emmy for "Best Writing in a Variety/Comedy Series".
 Michaels has personally won ten Emmys as a writer and producer for television.

-Michaels' past television credits also include The Kids in the Hall and Night Music, as well as specials with Lily Tomlin, Steve Martin, Paul Simon, The Rutles, Flip Wilson, The Rolling Stones, The Beach Boys, Randy Newman, Neil Young, and Simon and Garfunkel in Central Park.
+Michaels' past television credits include: The Kids in the Hall, Late Night with Conan O'Brien, Late Night with Jimmy Fallon, The Tonight Show Starring Jimmy Fallon, Late Night with Seth Meyers and Portlandia, as well as specials with Lily Tomlin, Steve Martin, Paul Simon, The Rutles, Flip Wilson, The Rolling Stones, The Beach Boys, Randy Newman, Neil Young, and Simon and Garfunkel.

-Michaels' film credits include Three Amigos (which he produced and co-wrote with Steve Martin and Randy Newman); Wayne's World (and its successful sequel); Coneheads, Tommy Boy, and Lassie; Black Sheep, Kids In The Hall: Brain Candy, and A Night At the Roxbury; Superstar, The Ladies' Man, and the WWII drama Enigma, which he produced with Mick Jagger.
+Michaels' film credits include: Three Amigos (which he produced and co-wrote with Steve Martin and Randy Newman), Wayne's World (and its successful sequel), Coneheads, Tommy Boy, Black Sheep, Kids In The Hall: Brain Candy, A Night At the Roxbury; Superstar, The Ladies' Man, and the WWII drama Enigma, which he produced with Mick Jagger.

 Michaels began his career in Toronto, where he attended the University of Toronto and worked as a writer and producer for the Canadian Broadcasting Company.
 He also starred in the comedy series The Hart & Lorne Terrific Hour.
 In 1968, he moved to Los Angeles and worked as a writer for NBC's Rowan and Martin's Laugh-In and other television series until he left in 1975 to begin SNL in New York.